-The credit card industry is extremely competitive with issuers trying to appeal to potential cardholders by offering a number of very attractive perks and introductory bonuses and interest rates.
+The credit card industry is extremely competitive with issuers trying to appeal to potential cardholders by offering attractive perks, introductory bonuses and interest rates.
 If you are looking for a new credit card, the nation’s largest bank, Chase, has a number of attractive options.
-Here are four of the top Chase cards of 2016.
+Here are four of the top Chase cards of 2019.

 The Chase Freedom Unlimited is a wonderful cash back card, especially for those consumers who do not want to keep track of rotating bonus categories that they have to register for each quarter.
-The Freedom Unlimited card does not have the rotating bonus categories like the Freedom card, but rather, a higher level of cash back on all purchases.
-Cardholders receive 1.5% cash back on all purchases, with no cap on the amount of spending and rewards that can be redeemed in any amount and at any time.
-New cardmembers earn a $150 bonus after making purchases for $500 during the first three months of having the account.
-New applicants receive a 0% APR for 15 months on both new purchases and balance transfers, with a 5% balance transfer fee.
+The Freedom Unlimited card has an attractive cash back structure on all purchases, especially in the first year of card membership.
+New customers will receive 3% cash back on their first $20,000 in purchases during year one; then an unlimited 1.5% cash back on all purchases after the initial spend of $20,000 in your first year.
+New applicants also receive a 0% APR for 15 months on both new purchases and balance transfers, with a 3% balance transfer fee or $5, whichever is greater.
 Once the promotional financing rate expires, the standard interest rate of 17.24% to 25.99% applies, depending on your creditworthiness.
+Cardholders receive their credit score for free which is updated weekly with Credit Journey℠.
 There is no annual fee for this card.

 The Chase Sapphire Preferred is one of the top travel cards in the credit card industry.
-Benefits include 50,000 bonus points when you spend $4,000 on purchases in the first three months of opening your account which is the equivalent of $625 when redeemed through Chase Ultimate Rewards.
+Benefits include 60,000 bonus points when you spend $4,000 on purchases in the first three months of opening your account which is the equivalent of $600 in cash or $750 when redeemed through Chase Ultimate Rewards.
 You’ll also get 24/7 customer service, which allows you to talk to a real person whenever you’d like.
 Cardholders receive one point for every dollar spent, and two points on travel and restaurant dining, which makes the card a very solid option for those who do a lot of traveling.
 In addition, the card has no foreign transaction fees, and offers 1:1 point transfers on participating travel programs.
 The card has an APR of 18.24% to 25.24% depending on your creditworthiness.
-The card does not have a lower introductory APR rate, and is designed for consumers with great credit.
-The Chase Sapphire Preferred card has a $95 annual fee, but that fee is waived for the first year.
+The Chase Sapphire Preferred card has a $95 annual fee.